eric-zhu-uw/Event-Roulette/README.md

 3: Add a spin again feature

+4: Change font and push the form down a little

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.